QubesOS/qubes-doc/reference/glossary.md

 DVM Templates are neither [TemplateVMs](#templatevm) nor [AppVMs](#appvm).
 They are intended neither for installing nor running software.
 Rather, they are intended for *customizing* or *configuring* software that has already been installed on the TemplateVM on which the DVM Template is based (see [DispVM Customization]).
-This software is then intended to be run (in its customized stated) in DispVMs that are based on the DVM Template.
+This software is then intended to be run (in its customized state) in DispVMs that are based on the DVM Template.

 PV
 --